davidlamt/personal-blog/content/post/software-development/32-generic-memoization-js.md

 fib = memoize(fib);
 ```

 Running a quick test with [Jest](https://facebook.github.io/jest/), the original function takes around 10 seconds to calculate the 45th entry in the series.
-On the other hand, the memozied version takes **less than a millisecond**.
+On the other hand, the memoized version takes **less than a millisecond**.

 Keep in mind that the original recursive solution has an exponential time complexity so the execution time will drastically increase for larger numbers.